 Please review the following table.
-It illustrates your cost share if you are enrolled in Medicare Part B. Medicare will be primary for all Medicare eligible services.
-Members must use providers who accept Medicare's assignment.
+It illustrates your cost share if you are enrolled in Medicare Part A and Part B. If you purchase Medicare Part B, your provider is in our network and participates in Medicare, then we waive some costs because Medicare will be the primary payor.